 Ceann Sibeal Golf Club, Ballyferriter, County Kerry

 Founded 1924.
 Links Course

-A typical golfing itinerary in the Southwest would see you spend at least some time in the Clare area, from where you can play the likes of Lahinch & Doonbeg.
-Here again, there are many options.
+A typical golfing itinerary in the Southwest would see you spend at least some time in County Clare, from where you can play the likes of Lahinch and Doonbeg.
+Here again, there are many terrific sightseeing options.
 If you are travelling with family, a trip to the Aillwee Caves in Ballyvaughan is a great day out, while other locations of interest include the Cliffs of Moher, Bunratty Castle & Folk Park, the Burren Centre and Craggaunowen Living Past.